 When your baby is born, you can claim Child Benefit .
 There may be an option for you to claim benefits or for your parents or carers to claim for you – if you are not sure which is best, you should get advice.

-If you are not already claiming benefits, you can choose to claim Universal Credit when your baby is born (unless very limited circumstances apply and you get benefits as a disabled young person).
-There may be a choice between you claiming UC and your parents or carers claiming Child Benefit and other help for you (if you are still in full-time education).
+If you are not already claiming benefits, you can choose to claim Universal Credit when your baby is born.
+There may be a choice between you claiming Universal Credit and your parents or carers claiming Child Benefit and other help for you (if you are still in full-time education).
 You can’t do both, so seek advice if you need help to decide.

 If you haven’t already claimed it, you or your parents/carers may be able to claim a Sure Start Maternity Grant for your baby, if it is your first child, depending on what other benefits you are claiming.
 In Scotland, this is replaced by the Best Start Grant and it doesn’t matter if you have other children.
 You will be entitled to the Best Start Grant if you haven’t already claimed it and you are under 18; if you have turned 18, it will depend on what benefits you or your family are on.

-In England, Wales and N Ireland, you might be able to continue to get Healthy Start vouchers but this will depend on what other benefits you or your family get.
+In England, Wales and N Ireland, you might be able to continue on the Healthy Start scheme but this will depend on what other benefits you or your family get.
 If you are in Scotland, you can get Best Start Foods, as long as you are under 18.
-Once you are 18, you may still qualifying via benefits that you or your family are getting, or if you turn 18 whilst your baby is under 1, Best Start Foods will continue until your baby reaches their 1st birthday.
+Once you are 18, you may still qualify via benefits that you or your family are getting, or if you turn 18 whilst your baby is under 1, Best Start Foods will continue until your baby reaches their 1st birthday.

 If you or your parents have come from outside the UK, whether you can claim benefits may depend on your immigration status.
 If you are not sure what to claim, you should get advice.